-With recent food illness out-

-breaks, people are concerned about the safety of their food now more than ever.
+With recent food illness outbreaks, people are concerned about the safety of their food now more than ever.
 The U.S. Food and Drug Administration (FDA) and other regulatory agencies establish processes and protocols that all food must go through to ensure that it is safe for consumers to eat.

 Milk and dairy products are among the most highly regulated foods in the nation.
 All milk and dairy products must undergo a number of safety, quality and sanitation procedures on the farm, in transit and at the processing plant to ensure their safety.
-Preserving the quality and safety of milk begins at the farm and follows through to the refrigerator.